|

 -

-Heat exchange pipes of water or
+Heat exchange pipes of the coolant, water or

-carbon dioxide convey the heat from the reactor to the boilers which
+carbon dioxide, convey the heat from the reactor to the boilers which

 generate the steam to drive the steam turbines and generators.